yesfedor/primetime-frontend/README.md

-# Nuxt Core Template

-This project is a template, for quickly getting started on your new project.
-When creating the template, many requests from businesses were taken into account, and the convenience of development.
+# PrimeTime Frontend

+This project is client side best online cinema.

 ---